ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_xamarin_forms/how-to-2.md

 ![fig13](Figures/13.png)

 ## Summary
-In this learning path, we demonstrated the performance differences between Arm64 and x64 architectures within a Xamarin.Forms application.
-We developed an application using Xamarin.Forms, allowing it to run on multiple platforms while sharing the same codebase.
+In this learning path, you developed an application using Xamarin.Forms, allowing it to run on multiple platforms while sharing the same codebase.
 The application included functionality to measure and compare computation times, specifically focusing on matrix multiplication performance.
-We configured the application to run on both Arm64 and x64 platforms, demonstrating the process of setting up multiple architectures in Visual Studio.
-By running the application on both x64 and Arm64 platforms, we were able to observe and compare the performance.
+By running the application on both x64 and Arm64 platforms, you were able to observe and compare the performance.
 The results showed a noticeable performance advantage on the Arm64 architecture, highlighting its efficiency in handling computation-intensive tasks.

-This project not only showcased the steps to configure and test an application on different architectures but also provided insights into the practical performance implications of these architectures in a real-world application scenario.